 June 19, or Juneteenth, commemorates the end of slavery in the United States.
 On that day in 1865, enslaved Africans in Galveston, Texas, learned they were free — 2 ½ years after the signing of the Emancipation Proclamation legally freed enslaved people across the country.

 Currently, 47 states and the District of Columbia ceremonially recognize Juneteenth — also known as Freedom Day and Black Independence Day — as a state holiday or observance.
 Though not a national holiday, efforts to recognize Juneteenth at the federal level intensified as nationwide protests against police brutality and systemic racism swelled in the wake of George Floyd’s killing by a Minneapolis police officer.
+[Update: A recent bill passed in the U.S. Senate to make Juneteenth a public holiday.]

 Looking to celebrate Juneteenth?
 Here’s a list of events happening across the Charlotte area.